 If you do not know what to do, just smile and nod a bit.

 Treat imported food and alcohol as a luxury because it is.
 It costs ten times as much as local food.

 Even American fast food like McDonalds or KFC are expensive comparing to street food or local restaurants.

 Even the 7/11’s pre-prepared food isn’t bad!
 Seriously, if it’s late and everything is closed their frozen meals (which they’ll heat up for you) are amazingly decent and well priced.

 Finally, Bangkok Thailand is a great place to visit and has a lot to offer for everyone.
 Like any trip, you’ll get the most out of it by learning all you can before you arrive.

 And that’s it for now!
-I’d love if this post on useful travel tips for visiting Bangkok Thailand was helpful to you.
-Let me know if you have any questions and let me know if you go.
+I’d love it if this post on useful travel tips for visiting Bangkok Thailand was helpful to you.
+Let me know if you have any questions and let me know there is more to add.